 Feedback/compliments/concerns regarding this Health Science Program.
 For general inquiries, please use contact information listed above.

 “COD has the best Radiography program.
 It’s really hard to get into because it’s competitive and the students are held to a much greater standard.
-Getting a 78 or below is a fail, but on the bright side, most of the X-ray technologists at hospitals – if not all – graduated from the COD program.
-If you do well in your two years here in the program, most hospitals look for COD students because of this boot camp-like challenging program.
-You literally can’t have a life for two years but it’s worth it.”Read Spotlight
+If you do well in your two years here in the program, most hospitals look for COD students because of this boot camp-like challenging program.”Read Spotlight

 College of DuPage